 As we get more urbanized, our children are missing out on such rituals and their importance.
 I believe these festivals help inculcate a feeling of gratitude in our children.
 They appreciate the food on their table and are thankful to those who work hard in the fields to grow this food.
 I wanted my children to know the importance of this festival and include them in the celebrations.

 Here are 5 fun activities that children can do in the house and enjoy being part of this festival

 As Sankranti is a harvest festival there is a ritual of drawing a pot filled to the brim with food and is accompanied by sugarcane.
-Draw this and ask children to color it.
-This image holds significance as everyone is praying for such a bumper crop and are praying for an year full of abundance.
+Draw this and ask children to colour it.
+This image holds significance as everyone is praying for such a bumper crop and are praying for a year full of abundance.
 As my daughter is a bit older now, I ask her to draw with chalk.
 With google search, she comes up with interesting ideas to draw and then have fun colouring it.
 If drawing rangoli is a bit difficult for you, get them to paint or colour the same on a chart paper and stick it near the celebrations for the day!

 This is a simple sweet that can be made and has great health benefits too!
 As it is cold during the Sankranti festival, sweets made of til (sesame) + Gud (jaggery) and groundnuts are offered and eaten.
 Make a simple mixture of powdered jaggery, roasted and powdered sesame and groundnuts.
 Ask the children to make small balls of this mixture and let them eat some while making.
 This healthy sweet is fun to make and extra fun to eat!